bauml003/BooksToScrape/README.md

 6. Review the outputs of the program from the folder titled 'results.'
    - Find the results organized by category (example: Mystery.csv)
 7. Consult the folder titled cover_images for copies of the downloaded images.
-   - The folder is organized by category and book title (example: "Mystery - )
+   - The folder is organized by category and book title (example: "Default - Gone Girl")